mathworks/Petalinux/mw_kria_kr260/README.md

 	system_wrapper.dtbo
 	system-zynqpmp-sck-kr-g-revB.dtb

 The name of the dtb overlay file is dependent on the bitstream file name.
 Both the file names should be in sync as these are loaded on to the target kit as an application.
 The name of the bitstream file generated for KR260 using HDL Coder Default system refernece design is `system_wrapper.bit`.
 Hence, the name of the dtbo file is `system_wrapper.dtbo`.
+This dtbo file present in *mw_utils* folder is generated by making use of `pl.dtsi` which is available in *images/linux* folder after Petalinux build is successful.
+You may need to re-generate the dtbo file based on your application and replace the available dtbo file in *mw_utils* folder.
+For more information, see [Generate DTBO Overlay Files](https://xilinx.github.io/kria-apps-docs/creating_applications/2022.1/build/html/docs/dtsi_dtbo_generation.html).

 ### Boot up the board with the generated BOOT.BIN file

+Insert the SD card into J11 connector of the KR260 and power on the board.
 The Kria Kits have factory settings applied by default and it uses Xilinx provided binary file for initial booting.
-We can load your `BOOT.BIN` file generated by us using the Petalinux workflow with the help of the below sudo commands and it is a one time process.
-Ths SD card is mounted on */mnt* folder and our `BOOT.BIN` file is also located in the same folder.
+You can load your generated `BOOT.BIN` file with the help of the below sudo commands and it is a one time process.
+Ths SD card is mounted on */mnt* folder and your `BOOT.BIN` file is also located in the same folder.

 Load the `BOOT.BIN` file present in the */mnt* folder using below command.